Building Resilient Communities

 The project involves a range of deliverables designed to raise awareness and disseminate critical information, including a symposium, a national survey on library attitudes toward climate resilience, and publications on climate change communication, STEM learning ecosystems, the role of public libraries in climate action planning, and centering health equity and climate justice to support community partnership development.

-In addition, WebJunction is hosting a webinar series to provide training for library staff, featuring library and community experts from diverse sectors.
+In addition, WebJunction hosted a webinar series to provide training for library staff, featuring library and community experts from diverse sectors.
 Ultimately, the project aims to inform a comprehensive research agenda that emphasizes the vital roles libraries and community organizations play in enhancing public health and fostering sustainable practices.
 Through these efforts, Building Resilient Communities strives to raise awareness of and increase knowledge about how climate change impacts the environment, public health and social equity, and to disseminate information so that public libraries and their community partners can develop and strengthen STEM learning ecosystems that create new, or bolster existing, strategic collaborations and partnerships to address local impacts of climate change.
 Questions about the project can be directed to the project's Principal Investigator, Anne Holland, [email protected].

 Project webinars